by Linda Barth

 I take a few deep breaths.
 “I’m ready now.
 Let’s go.”

 Catherine pulls the car into a parking spot in an underground garage.
 I’d stared out the window at the lights and people and traffic while she drove us uptown, trying to ignore the soft leather cushions, the waves of heated air, the memories of the last time I was in a car like this.
+I told myself stories so I wouldn’t think about all that.
 It almost worked.
 But I don’t start breathing again until I hear the lock on the door click open and I can get out.

 “Where are we?”